-Do I need to be fit for Mount Elbrus?
+Do You need to be fit to climb Mount Elbrus?

 You can’t be unfit, that’s for sure!
-What people consider fit is difficult to say, I’d say roughly speaking, if you are able to knock out a 10km run in an hour or so, then the South side is possible, Make that under an hour for the North side.
-That’s a horrific way to look at it, but it gives you an idea to contextulise.
+What people consider fit is difficult to say.
+I’d say roughly speaking, if one is able to knock out a 10km run in an hour or so, then the South side is possible.
+Make that under an hour for the Northside.
+That’s a horrific way to look at it, but it gives you an idea to contextualize.

 What’s the death rate for Mount Elbrus?